nateonmission/python_project/README.md

 # Video Game Stats
 ## Looking at 40 years of video game sales

-This Jupyter Notebook reads a csf file containing the sales information for the release year of video game title from 1980 to 2020.
-It then creates a SQLite DB and copies the csv data into it.
-It then perfoms a number of queries on the data to give a picture of the history of video games.
+This Jupyter Notebook
+* reads a CSV file containing the sales information video game title from 1980 to 2020.
+* creates a SQLite DB and copies the csv data into it.
+* perfoms a number of queries on the data to give a picture of the history of video games.

 ## Technical Summary

+This notebook uses
 * Pandas
 * Seaborn
 * Numpy